EnterpriseDB/barman/new_docs/faq.rst

 Yes.
 Barman allows you to perform point-in-time recovery by specifying a timestamp, transaction ID, a Log Sequence Number (LSN) or a named restore point created previously.
 It is just a matter of adding an extra option to your ``recover`` command.
-You can check the :ref:`point-in-time-recovery` section for further details.
+You can refer to :ref:`Point-in-Time Recovery <recovery-point-in-time-recovery>` under Recovery section for further details.

 **Does Barman support timelines?**